 Vegetarian stuffed peppers contain a protein, grain, and vegetable, making them a pretty complete meal by themselves.
 If you would like to serve a side dish with them, try oven roasted sweet potatoes or a kale salad with avocado and cumin lime dressing.
 Fresh fruit is great, too, especially a colorful citrus salad.

-To freeze unbaked stuffed peppers, simply wrap the dish well and place in freezer.
+Freeze unbaked stuffed peppers.
+Simply wrap the dish well and place in freezer.
 Thaw the frozen peppers in the fridge a day ahead.
 When they’re thawed, bake them as directed.